pavel10212/Local-Barter-System/README.md

 ### Landing Page
 ![Landing Page](/public/landingpage.png)

 The landing page welcomes users to the Local Barter System.
-It provides an overview of the platform's purpose and encourages visitors to join the community for trading goods and services without money.
+It provides an overview of the platform's purpose and encourages visitors to join the community to trade goods and services without money.

 ### Login Page
 ![Login Page](/public/login.png)